Top 10 Vibrating Foam Rollers Reviewed and Rated

 Besides being an eye-catching piece, the FITINDEX Electric Foam Roller is also a powerful tool meant for inducing relaxed states of both body and mind.
 You have four different levels of vibration to choose from, so no matter how sore you are you will get to feel the benefits of this roller!Read more

 The roller is made out of hardy materials that keeps its shape over time, no matter how much you use it.
 Once you fully charge the roller, you have four hours to enjoy the lovely vibrations emanating from the little motor.
 And even if you don't have the time to charge it, the texture of the roller itself is enough to massage most upper-layer tissues!
-Although this roller is quite chunky, it doesn't weight much.
+Although this roller is quite chunky, it doesn't weigh much.
 So even if you do take it with you somewhere, it won't weigh you down.
 You have a one-year warranty with the purchase.

 10. American Lifetime